pji/mkname/README.rst

 *   Moved dependency management to `poetry`.
 *   Added ability to list the genders assigned to the names.
 *   Added ability to duplicate the names database for customization.
-*   (In progress.)
-Added tools for adding names to a names database.
+*   Added tools for adding names to a names database.

 How do I run the tests?